kakairesteven/kakairesteven.github.io/_pages/about.md

 Hello there, I am Kakaire Steven, a Machine Learning and Software Engineer working at the intersection of Machine Learning and Software Engineering.

+I am a candidate of Msc.
+Data Communication and Software Engineering, Makerere University specializing in Machine Learning for Software Engineering.
+I am advised by Prof. <a href="https://ug.linkedin.com/in/benjamin-kanagwa-a135b313">Benjamin Kanagwa</a> and <a href="se.linkedin.com/in/rashidah-kasauli-05152419">Dr. Rashidah Kasauli</a>.

+I've worked as a Machine Learning and Software Engineer at Makerere University since 2021 that is why I know something about scientific computing, software quality, security and architecture.
+I am currently and actively contributing to scikitlearn and numpy.

+I studied Bsc.
+Computer Engineering, Makerere University.

 I am currently building Machine Learning tools that improve Software Engineering processes.

+Away from work, I spend my free time turning pages of awesome books.
+Checkout the books I have read.